How did we become so divided?

 From my perspective, those battles were won.
 The right side triumphed, progress rolled forward.

 Yesterday, every American’s voice counted—regardless of their skin color, their religious beliefs, their sex, their sexual attractions.
 To me, that is a victory, regardless of who won.
+(2020 Edit — I no longer believe this to be true–see note above about voter suppression).

 But I need to know: When we made those decisions—when the majority demanded equality and our justice system followed suit—were there people who felt alienated?
 Who honestly believed that evil was winning?